PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Resource Management.md

 ## Organization
 - Created when using G Suite or Use Google Cloud Identity
 - Fixed ID but can change the name
+### Organization Policy
+- Centralized constraints on all resources created in Organization
 ## Hierarchy
 ### Function-oriented
 ![Pasted image 20230327195121.png](/img/user/Attachments/Pasted%20image%2020230327195121.png)